 He is a life member of Indian Medical Association, and Indian Public health Association.

-His special interest in the field of public health is operational research encompassing epidemiological and clinical studies; phase II and III vaccine trials, op and disease surveillance as well as estimating burden both in terms of incidence and economic implications.
-Beside this, another area of interest is community based studies, both observational as well as intervention trials.
+My interest in the field of epidemiology and public health is operational research encompassing epidemiological and clinical studies; phase II and III vaccine trials, disease surveillance as well as estimating burden both in terms of incidence and economic implications for enteric and vector borne diseases.